Last Updated on May 16, 2023 by Matt

 Brake lights

-Brake lights are fairly common in electric scooters.
-In many countries, brake lights are required by traffic laws for the scooter to be considered street legal.
+In many countries, brake lights are required by traffic laws for the scooter to be considered street-legal.

-While they are not technically necessary for riding at night, it is very strongly recommended that your scooter has them if you plan on doing so, as riding at night without brake lights puts you at serious risk of traffic participants behind you not seeing you.
+While they are not technically necessary for riding at night, it is very strongly recommended that your scooter has them.

 Turn signals